Maltose: Structure and nomenclature

 Carbohydrates are generally divided into monosaccharides, oligosaccharides, and polysaccharides depending on the number of sugar subunits.
 Maltose, with two sugar units, is a disaccharide, which falls under oligosaccharides.
 Glucose is a hexose: a monosaccharide containing six carbon atoms.
 The two glucose units are in the pyranose form and are joined by an O-glycosidic bond, with the first carbon (C_{1}) of the first glucose linked to the fourth carbon (C_{4}) of the second glucose, indicated as (1→4).
 The link is characterized as α because the glycosidic bond to the anomeric carbon (C_{1}) is in the opposite plane from the CH_{2}OH substituent in the same ring (C_{6} of the first glucose).
 If the glycosidic bond to the anomeric carbon (C_{1}) were in the same plane as the CH_{2}OH substituent, it would be classified as a β(1→4) bond, and the resulting molecule would be cellobiose.
 The anomeric carbon (C_{1}) of the second glucose molecule, which is not involved in a glycosidic bond, could be either an α- or β-anomer depending on the bond direction of the attached hydroxyl group relative to the CH_{2}OH substituent of the same ring, resulting in either α-maltose or β-maltose.

 An isomer of maltose is isomaltose.
 This is similar to maltose but instead of a bond in the α(1→4) position, it is in the α(1→6) position, the same bond that is found at the branch points of glycogen and amylopectin.

 Properties

 Like glucose, maltose is a reducing sugar, because the ring of one of the two glucose units can open to present a free aldehyde group; the other one cannot because of the nature of the glycosidic bond.
 Maltose can be broken down to glucose by the maltase enzyme, which catalyses the hydrolysis of the glycosidic bond.

 Maltose in aqueous solution exhibits mutarotation, because the α and β isomers that are formed by the different conformations of the anomeric carbon have different specific rotations, and in aqueous solutions, these two forms are in equilibrium.
 Maltose can easily be detected by the Woehlk test or Fearon's test on methylamine.

 It has a sweet taste, but is only about 30–60% as sweet as sugar, depending on the concentration.
-A 10% solution of maltose is 35% as sweet as sucrose.
+A 10% solution of maltose is 35% as sweet as a 10% solution of sucrose.